whaleymar/whalengine/README.md

 ## Misc
 - only store xy coord in vertices
 - square vertices with 4 vertices not 6
+- give vertices a color component (+ isVerticesUpdateNeeded in Draw component)
 - ECS lib tasks
 - make this an actual framework
     - move stuff in main.cpp into game class